Kidstoysstudio's ultimate activity book collection Download activity book

 Use parental controls on Android devices

-In this section, we will discuss how to create user profiles for children and set up parental controls on your tablet.
+In this section we discuss how to create user profiles for children and parental controls on your tablets can set.

 Set a pin

-You must activate the screen lock on your tablet whether or not you are using parental controls.
+You must have the screen lock on you tablets regardless of whether you use parental controls.

 To set a pin: